Canonical Decompositions of 3-Connected Graphs: Introduction

 According to the 2-separator theorem, some of the building blocks for 2-connected graphs are~$K_2$'s.
 The analogue of these building blocks for 3-connected graphs turn out to be~\emph{thickened $K_{3,m}$'s} with $m\ge 0$: these are obtained from $K_{3,m}$ by adding edges to its left class of size three to turn it into a triangle.

-\begin{main} Let $G$ be a 3-connected graph and let $N$ denote its set of totally-nested nontrivial tri-separations.
-Each torso~$\tau$ of $N$ is a minor of~$G$ and satisfies one of the following: \begin{enumerate} \item $\tau$ is quasi 4-connected; \item $\tau$ is a wheel; \item $\tau$ is a thickened $K_{3,m}$ or $G=K_{3,m}$ with $m\geq 0$. \end{enumerate} \end{main} We emphasise that the sets~$N=N(G)$ obviously are canonical, meaning that they commute with graph-isomorphisms: $N(\varphi(G))=\varphi(N(G))$ for all~$\varphi\colon G\to G'$.
+\begin{main} Let $G$ be a 3-connected graph.
+Let $\Tcal(G)$ denote the mixed-tree-decomposition of~$G$ that is uniquely determined by the set $N(G)$ of all totally-nested nontrivial tri-separations of~$G$.
+Each torso~$\tau$ of $\Tcal(G)$ is a minor of~$G$ and satisfies one of the following: \begin{enumerate} \item $\tau$ is quasi 4-connected; \item $\tau$ is a wheel; \item $\tau$ is a thickened $K_{3,m}$ or $G=K_{3,m}$ with $m\geq 0$. \end{enumerate} \end{main} We emphasise that the sets~$N(G)$ and mixed-tree-decompositions $\Tcal(G)$ are obviously canonical, meaning that they commute with graph-isomorphisms: $N(\varphi(G))=\varphi(N(G))$ and $\Tcal(\varphi(G))=\varphi(\Tcal(G))$ for all graph-isomorphisms~$\varphi\colon G\to G'$.
 Our proof of \autoref{mainIntro} offers additional structural insights which can be used to refine \autoref{mainIntro}; see \autoref{univ_3sepr}.
 All graphs in this paper are finite or infinite unless stated otherwise; in particular, \autoref{mainIntro} includes infinite 3-connected graphs.